matthewgdv/iotools/README.md

 The `Secrets` class
 --------------------
-* Serialize, then encrypt any python object and write it to a file and vice-versa
+* Serialize, then encrypt any python object and write it to a file and vice-versa.
-* Encryption key must be read from a file, by default '~/secrets.txt', and must be set before use
+* Encryption key must be set before first use.
+It will be persisted to an appdir on the filesystem.

 Installation